2145 South College St.

 First White House of the Confederacy

 Mo to Fr from 08:30 AM to 04:30 PMFeatured on the National Register for Historic Places, The First White House of the Confederacy is a significant landmark in Montgomery.
-Best known as the former residence of President Jefferson Davis and his family, the house itself showcases Italianate architecture and the interiors are furnished with a number of pieces from the '50s and '60s.
-Montgomery became the Confederates' capital in 1861 which is when the First White House of the Confederacy was conceived.
-Find out about slave trade, the president's life and how the house has been preserved for so many years.
-To know more about this Montgomery landmark, do log onto their website.
+Montgomery became the Confederate capital in 1861, which is when the First White House of the Confederacy was conceived.
+Best known as the former residence of Confederate President Jefferson Davis and his family, the house itself showcases Italianate architecture and the interiors are furnished with a number of original pieces.
+The house also features exhibits on Jefferson Davis and the circumstances of the Civil War.